-The best investment of your time when doing any in online/digital marketing, is to begin by identifying your customers to determine exactly who your target audience (or Customer Avatar) is, so that everything you do has focus, result in more money.
+The best investment of your time when doing any in online/digital marketing, is to begin by identifying your customers.

 By knowing who your customer is, you will instantly improve your marketing results and of course, your cash flow.